Ancient Greek crafts

 Ancient Greek crafts (or the craftsmanship in Ancient Greece) was an important but largely undervalued, economic activity.
-It involved all activities of manufacturing transformation of raw materials, agricultural or not, both in the framework of the oikos and in workshops of important size that gathered several tens of workers.
+It involved all activities of manufacturing transformation of raw materials, agricultural or not, both in the framework of the oikos and in workshops of size that gathered several tens of workers.

-The artisans or "craftsmen" constituted a minority population in the Greek city of Polis, but whose presence in the sources is not disproved since it was seen to grow throughout Greek Antiquity.
+The artisans or "craftsmen" constituted a minority population in the Greek city or Polis, but whose presence in the sources is not disproved since it was seen to grow throughout Greek Antiquity.

 In Ancient Greece, there were craftsmen of different social strata.
 If the metics and slaves were probably in the majority, there were also many free citizens in the workshops.
 They developed crafts such as musical instruments, sculptures, pottery, etc.

 Much of Ancient Greek craftsmanship was part of the domestic sphere.
 However, the situation gradually changed between the 8th and 4th centuries BC, with the increasing commercialization of the Greek economy.
 Thus, important tasks as weaving or baking bread were performed only by women before the 6th century BC.
 With the growth of trade, slave labor began to be used extensively in handicrafts.
 Only the best quality dyed cloth, and in particular Tyrian purple, was made in the workshops.